ramtinak/InstagramApiSharp/README.md

 ## Overview
 There's a lot of functions and bug fix me and [NGame1](https://github.com/NGame1) added to this library.
-I've added an [Examples](https://github.com/ramtinak/InstagramApiSharp/tree/master/Examples) to show you what's new and how it's works, you can see [Samples/Account.cs](https://github.com/ramtinak/InstagramApiSharp/blob/master/Examples/Samples/Account.cs), [Samples/Discover.cs](https://github.com/ramtinak/InstagramApiSharp/blob/master/Examples/Samples/Discover.cs) and [Samples/Live.cs](https://github.com/ramtinak/InstagramApiSharp/blob/master/Examples/Samples/Live.cs) to see how it's works.
+Check [sample projects](https://github.com/ramtinak/InstagramApiSharp/tree/master/samples) and [wiki pages](https://github.com/ramtinak/InstagramApiSharp/wiki) to see how it's works.

 ## Features
 Some of features: